 Though e-Biking has a huge variety of benefits and is especially optimal for riders who are dealing with any type of physical barriers or conditions, it is often common to deal with soreness and pain in certain parts of the body after riding.

-The five main areas that are affected by e-Cycling include the hips, neck, back, knees, and hands/wrists.
+The five main areas that are affected when riding an e-bike include the hips, neck, back, knees, and hands/wrists.
 Since e-Biking requires certain muscles and joints to work extra hard or bear the brunt of weight and pressure, there is a higher likelihood of experiencing discomfort in these areas.
 That said, recurring pain and soreness can be decreased and even diminished through various efforts and adjustments.

 This article will discuss these five main types of pain, and how e-Cyclists can easily mitigate and manage these issues for more comfortable and painless riding!